VeraVisions/nuclide/Documentation/Sound/SoundDefs.md

 ## Power to the developer {#power_to_the_developer}

-Unlike the implementation in **idTech 4**, all of the sound defs handling is done in the game-logic and is therefore exposed to all developers.
+Unlike the implementation in **id Tech 4**, all of the sound defs handling is done in the game-logic and is therefore exposed to all developers.
 Some mods may want to hook AI callbacks into the system, or create visual effects when commands are called by a sound def.
 The